ballet/ballet/docs/contributor_guide.rst

 Cloud Feature Development Workflow
 ==================================

-Some Ballet projects may have set up a development workflow using a hosted Jupyter Lab environment and an in-lab submission extension.
+Some Ballet projects may have set up a development workflow using `Assemblé`_, a development environment for Ballet on top of Jupyter Lab, with a hosted Jupyter Lab environment and an in-Lab submission extension.
 This greatly simplifies the development workflow at the cost of some flexibility.

 Launch binder
 -------------